 - This advancement comes at a price, as MIPS helmets are more expensive than other helmet types

-When Should You Replace Your Ski Helmet?
+When To Replace Your Ski Helmet

 If you have a significant fall or crash, you should replace your ski helmet.
 Most helmets are built for single impact, meaning that the EPS (expanded polystyrene) foam construction requires a replacement after a significant fall or crash.
 EPS foam used in helmets tends to compact and crack upon impact.
 A few helmets are marketed as “muli-impact”, however, it’s important not to be led astray by that term.
 Multi-impact helmets can withstand a few mild to moderate crashes but should still be replaced after any significant crash.